serny2020/NetworkEvo/README.md

 # NetworkEvo
-Implementation of Network Evolution Model for the stress softening behavior in rubber-like material
+Implementation of simulating and visualizing the stress-strain relationship (via the First Piola stress tensor) for a material undergoing stretching and unloading.